 My plan is to keep working on this project.
 I’ll try to do my best to share some thoughts and information through these channels.
 I can’t deny it takes a lot of time and energy to bring a project like this to live and maintain it, but it has been great experience so far.

-I am very far from being an online influencer, but this project has allowed me to learn more about sustainability, help and inspire some readers and connect with people around the world on my social media accounts.
+I am very far from being an online “influencer” (I am not sure I want to be one anyway), but this project has allowed me to learn more about sustainability, help and inspire some readers and connect with people around the world on my social media accounts.

 Thanks for the support during this past year and I hope you have found some of the posts I have shared useful or inspiring in some way.
 If so, please let me know in the comments o social media, it is always nice to know this effort has indeed trigger positive changes.